jeanpaulsio/notes/general/domain_driven_design/chapter_14.md

 Problems:

-* sometimes devs dont understand the intent of an object so they change it in a way that makes in unusable for its original purpose
+* sometimes devs don't understand the intent of an object so they change it in a way that makes in unusable for its original purpose
-* sometimes devs dont realize that concepts are already embodied in another part of a model, so they duplicate concepts
+* sometimes devs don't realize that concepts are already embodied in another part of a model, so they duplicate concepts

 Solution: